asika32764/JConsole/README.md

 }
 ```

-This reault will same as previous section.
+This result will be same as previous section.

 ## How to use Command class